chainguard-dev/learning-labs-static/README.md

 There are different versions of this code in various branches:

- - 'main' is a standard Docker build with the 'golang' image
+ - `main` is a standard Docker build with the `golang` image
- - 'chainguard_go' is a standard Docker build with the 'cgr.dev/chainguard/go' image
+ - `chainguard_go` is a standard Docker build with the `cgr.dev/chainguard/go` image
- - 'chainguard-multistage-go' is a multistage Docker build using the 'cgr.dev/chainguard/go' and 'cgr/dev/chainguard/static' images.
+ - `chainguard-multistage-go` is a multistage Docker build using the `cgr.dev/chainguard/go` and `cgr/dev/chainguard/static` images.